-In the time allotted before this review, we checked out two games: Fallout 4 and Rise of the Tomb Raider.
+In the time allotted for this review, we checked out two games: Fallout 4 and Rise of the Tomb Raider.

-Starting games took the usual 15-20 seconds of waiting, but once started games generally seemed to play – and obviously look – better on the Xbox One S.
+Starting games took the usual 15-20 seconds of waiting, but once started, they generally seemed to play – and obviously look – better on the Xbox One S.

 Roaming the streets of Diamond City in Fallout 4, for example, we noticed the stadium lightning for the first time ever.
 Its surface reflections added almost as much to the scene as the character models themselves.

 But in order to play games, you're going to need a controller.
-And to that end Microsoft has introduced a new gamepad that will launch alongside the new system.
+And to that end Microsoft has introduced a new gamepad launching alongside the new system.